 Special arrangements may apply where a student has presented mitigating circumstances in relation to the first attempt.
-See the relevant section later in this Guide for more information.

-Students who achieve the standards required to progress to the MSc following reassessment will be invited to return to the University at the appropriate stage of the next academic year.
-We do not normally offer MSc supervision at times except during the summer.
+Students who achieve the standards required to progress to the MSc following reassessment will normally be invited to return to the University in the September following their successful reassessment to complete the project work.